Originally published 4/17/20.

 Love ’em or hate ’em, computer terminals are important aspects of Fallout that often get overlooked.

 How many times have you just randomly entered words, hoping that you’d luck out and one of them would be the right one?

 I’m certainly guilty of it.

-It’s not until I really sat down and attempted to learn exactly how they work was I finally able to unlock most of them with quick and relative ease.
+It was not until I really sat down and attempted to learn exactly how they work was I finally able to unlock most of them with quick and relative ease.

 With some basic deduction and reasoning, most terminals are fairly easy to hack.
 You just have to know what the heck you’re doing.